vasudevjoshi/ADA_lab/README.md

 # ADA_lab
-Lab programs are uploaded to this repo from the linux directory
+lab program executed are uploaded to this git repo